-The volcano is one of five that make up the big island of Hawaii.
-It’s considered to the the most active of all of it’s sister volcanoes.
+Overall, Kilauea is one of five volcanoes that make up the big island of Hawaii.
+Additionally, the volcano is also considered to the most active of all its sister volcanoes!

 Kilauea’s Eruption History

-However, Kilauea’s most recent eruption began in January of 1983.
-Lasting more than 34 years so far, this eruption marks Kilauea’s longest period of activity.
+From 1823 to today, Kilauea has been active, spewing out lava and erupting.
+Kilauea’s most recent eruption began in January of 1983 and settled down in September of 2018.
+Lasting more than 30, this eruption marked Kilauea’s longest period of activity.

 Kilauea’s Surrounding Landscape

 Because Kilauea has erupted so often, the surrounding nature and landscape are unique.